-In delivering hypobromous acid (HOBr) to swimming pools and spas, there are two methods that are currently in use.
-The first of these two methods is limited in use when it comes to small volumes of water.
+For delivery hypobromous acid (HOBr) to swimming pools and spas, two methods that are currently in use.
+The first of these two methods is limited in its use when it comes to small volumes of water.
 It is also not recommended for use in commercial swimming pools.

-The pool monitor opens and closes the solenoid valve depending on the settings of the unit.
-In swimming pool care, organic compounds are used in commercial pool and spas.
-It is not the elemental form of Br.
+The pool monitor opens and closes this solenoid valve depending on the settings that have been imputed into the unit.
+In swimming pool care, organic compounds are used in commercial pools and spas.
+It is not the elemental form of Bromine.

-The hypochlorous acid (HOCL) - that is formed from the pool chemical chlorine has a similar chemistry make up as that of hypobromous acid.
-Whenever br releasing pool chemicals are dissolved in water, three things are developed.
-These are hypobromous acid, hypobromite ions, and hydrogen ions.
+The hypochlorous acid (HOCL) - that is formed from the pool chemical chlorine has a similar chemistry make up as that of hypobromous acid (HOBr).
+Whenever bromine (Br) disinfectant pool chemicals are dissolved in water, three things are developed!
+These are as follows: hypobromous acid, hypobromite ions, and hydrogen ions.

-Just like pool chlorine, hypobromous acid and hypobromite ions are very dependent on the value of the pH in pool water.
+Just like swimming pool chlorine, hypobromous acid and hypobromite ions are very dependent on the value of the pH in the water of the swimming pool.
 For instance - when the pH value of your pool water is between 6.9 and 8.0, both hypobromous acid and hypobromite ions will be present in your swimming pool.
 Monobromamines, Dibromamine, and Nitrogen Tribromibe are three other compounds that are formed in water of pools and spas.

 As with the chemistry of pool chlorine, these compounds are formed when ammonia is present in the water of your swimming pool or spa.

-In a similar way, organic amines will produce organic bromamine.
+In a similar way, organic bromamines will produce organic bromamine.

 Organic bromamines to some are an excellent form of swimming pool disinfectant.

-Pool chemicals that release BR, are oxidizers; however, they are not as strong as chlorine.
-Some of the known advantages of using Br as a swimming pool or spa sanitizer are as follows:
+Pool chemicals that release bromine, are oxidizers; however, they are not as strong as chlorine.
+Some of the known advantages of bromine uses as a swimming pool or spa sanitizer are as follows:

 One of the main advantages of bromine uses in swimming pools and spas - is the fact that the residual concentration is low and no separate substances are required for its removal.

-With the use of pool chlorine some disadvantages will be encountered.
-The same holds true with using br.
-One of the main disadvantages of using Br, is that its initial costs are much higher than chlorine.
+With the use of swimming pool chlorine some disadvantages will be encountered.
+The same holds true with using bromine.
+One of the main disadvantages of using bromine, is that its initial costs are much higher than that of chlorine.
 However, over time the user will see savings in the cost of this pool chemical.

-There are other disadvantages that are well known in spa and swimming pool care.
+There are other disadvantages that are well known in the spa and swimming pool industry.
 They are as follows:

-As I mentioned earlier - the bromamines that are developed from Br use, maintains their killing power in water that has ammonia present; thus, making them just as effective as free chlorine.
+As I mentioned earlier - the bromamines that are developed from bromine use, maintain their killing power in water that has ammonia present; thus, making them just as effective as free chlorine.
 This literally means that they kill pathogenic micro-organisms in the water of swimming pools and spas.

-Although the bromamines maintain their ability to sanitize a swimming pool or spa, studies reveal that they are far more carcinogenic than chloramines.
+Although the bromamines maintain their ability to sanitize a swimming pool or spa effectively, studies reveal that they are far more carcinogenic than chloramines.

 What does this mean?
 Well - it means that they are very cancerous to individuals.
 This could be the main reason why, many owners/operators of swimming pools and spas are aggressively seeking or implementing other means of sanitation methods such as chlorine and UV light instead of bromine.